otsaloma/gaupol/doc/creating-subtitles.md

 Creating Subtitles from Scratch
 ===============================

-Gaupol's built-in video player should provide necessary means to acquire subtitle start and end times as well as decipher the texts and various tools provided should help with necessary automatic post-processing.
+Gaupol's built-in video player should provide necessary means to interpret start and end times and texts of subtitles from viewing the video and the various tools provided should help with often necessary automatic post-processing.
 There are many possible work-flows for subtitling; here's one.

 1. Open Gaupol and create a blank document: <kbd>File</kbd> /
    <kbd>New</kbd>.